-These are names for the different types of strokes that tennis players use to hit the tennis ball to their opponent.
+These are names for the different types of strokes that tennis players use to hit the ball to their opponent.
 Read the article above to learn about some of the best offensive strokes you can use to get a win in your next match.

 How to return a lob from the opponents that goes to the ad side alley when you're playing deuce baseline?